Mortgage Q&A: “Does refinancing hurt your credit score?”

 But all in all, a refinance should have a compelling enough reason behind it to eclipse any credit score concerns, so focus on why you’re refinancing your mortgage first before worrying about your credit score.

 Ultimately, I’d put it on the no-worry shelf because chances are the refinance won’t lower your credit score much, if at all.
-And score drops related to new credit typically revere quickly.
+And score drops related to new credit typically reverse quickly.

 So even if your score fell 20 points, it would probably gain those points back within a few months as long as you made on-time payments.